 - 2.13 The 2008/09 original estimates made provision for a contribution to the RRCS of £450,000 which represents approximately one third of the Council's long term capital renewals and other annually recurring expenditure.
 As part of a package of measures to address the significant financial pressures facing the Council, Members agreed as part of the budget setting process for 2009/10 to temporarily suspend the RRCS annual top-up (Finance and Property Advisory Board 7 January 2009, Policy Overview Committee 16 January 2009 and Cabinet 4 February 2009).
-Agreement to that suspension was predicated on: - Deleting / scaling back existing approved capital budget provision where feasible - Limiting budget provision for new additions to the Capital Plan to no more than £600,000 in any one year, and - Re-introducing the RRCS annual top-up within a reasonable time frame and increasing the annual contribution over time to a level sufficient to meet capital renewals and other annually recurring expenditure, currently £1.5m pa. - 2.14 The RRCS balance at 31 March 2010 was £13.04m.
-The annual limit on new additions to the Capital Plan and commitment to re-introduce and increase the annual RRCS contribution over time will enable the authority to support new investment, without recourse to borrowing, throughout the life of the current approved Capital Plan ending in 2015/16. - 2.15 The annual limit on new additions to the Capital Plan and the annual RRCS contribution figures will be reviewed as part of each year's revenue and capital budget setting process.
-In setting the budget for 20010/11 Members agreed to reduce the annual limit for new schemes to £350,000.
-This limit together with a review of our Capital Plan processes will form part of a fundamental review of the Council's finances reflecting the outcome of the Governments Spending Review (October 2010) and provisional local government finance settlement (December 2010).
-A significant cut in Government financial support is anticipated.
+Agreement to that suspension was predicated on : - Deleting / scaling back existing approved capital budget provision where feasible - Limiting budget provision for new additions to the Capital Plan to no more than £600,000 in any one year, and - Re-introducing the RRCS annual top-up within a reasonable time frame and increasing the annual contribution over time to a level sufficient to meet capital renewals and other annually recurring expenditure, currently £1.5m pa. - 2.14 The RRCS balance at 31 March 2011 was £11.14m.
+The annual limit on new additions to the Capital Plan and commitment to re-introduce and increase the annual RRCS contribution over time will enable the authority to support new investment, without recourse to borrowing, throughout the life of the current approved Capital Plan ending in 2016/17. - 2.15 The annual limit on new additions to the Capital Plan and the annual RRCS contribution figures will be reviewed as part of each year's revenue and capital budget setting process.
+In setting the budget for 2011/12 Members agreed the annual limit for new schemes at £350,000 per annum.